motdotla/writings/articles/dossier.md

 Shulin is a student at UCLA and active in a technology club at UCLA called
 <http://upe.seas.ucla.edu>.
 She organizes technology talks at UCLA and helps
 spread the word about hackathons.
 She's a really helpful, kind person.

+### Miguel Martinez <ucr email>

+Miguel is one of the main organizers of ACM (Association for Computing Machinery) at UCR.
+He likes to write embedded programers using C and C++.
+He's actively increased the amount of technology events at UCR focused on hacking and learning hacking.

+### Brandon Huynh

+Brandon is one of the main organizers of ACM (Association for Computing Machinery) at UCR.
+He likes to write in newer languages like Objective C and Node, but also knows Java and C++.
+He works closely with Miguel to bring cool events to UCR for the sake of hacking.